aquasecurity/aqua-helm/README.md

 ## Include Scanner CLI installation

+Aqua CSP includes the ability to deploy a scanning pod.
+This dedicated scanning pod allows the console to run unpriviliged, as well as providing a high scanning throughput scanning queue for proction useage.
-To install the scanner CLI along with the server components set the following variables:
+To install the scanner CLI along with the console components set the following variables in values.yaml:

 ```yaml
 scanner: